HISTORY OF NAMIBIA

 The far north – The Owambo and Kavango

 The Owambo, and the smaller and closely related group Kavango, lived in northern Namibia and southern Angola.
 Being settled people they had an economy based on farming, cattle and fishing, but they also produced metal goods.
 Both groups belonged to the Bantu nation.
-They rarely ventured south to the central parts of the country, since the conditions there did not suit their farming way of life, but traded extensively their knives and agricultural implements
+They rarely ventured south to the central parts of the country, since the conditions there did not suit their farming way of life, but traded extensively their knives and agricultural implements.

 Khoisan immigration – The Nama and Damara